Steven Van Zandt: Rock and Soul Forever Foundation

-In 2007, Van Zandt launched the non-profit Rock and Roll Forever Foundation and its TeachRock project, which creates K-12 national curriculum.
+In 2007, Van Zandt launched the non-profit Rock and Soul Forever Foundation and its TeachRock project, which creates K-12 national curriculum.
 TeachRock includes interdisciplinary, arts-driven materials.
 The initiative features lesson plans covering topics in social studies, general music, language arts and media studies.

 Musical director

 In September 2006, Van Zandt assembled and directed an all-star band to back Hank Williams Jr. on a new version of "All My Rowdy Friends Are Coming Over Tonight" for the season premiere (and formal ESPN debut) of Monday Night Football.
-The all-star lineup included Little Richard, Rick Nielsen (Cheap Trick), Joe Perry (Aerosmith), Questlove (The Roots), Charlie Daniels, Bootsy Collins, Chris Burney (Bowling for Soup), and Bernie Worrell.
+The all-star lineup included Little Richard, Rick Nielsen (Cheap Trick), Joe Perry (Aerosmith), Questlove (the Roots), Charlie Daniels, Bootsy Collins, Chris Burney (Bowling for Soup), and Bernie Worrell.

 Since 2007, Van Zandt has been the director of a music selection committee for the video game Rock Band; he is in charge of selecting new music for the game.

 Activist career

-After leaving the E Street Band in 1984, Van Zandt used his celebrity as a musician to fight issues surrounding apartheid in South Africa by creating a group called the Artists United Against Apartheid.
-This activist group was created in 1985 by Van Zandt and record producer Arthur Baker.
-Van Zandt and Baker assembled over 54 different artists to record an album entitled Sun City in order to raise awareness about the apartheid policy in South Africa.
-The title referred to a resort in South Africa that catered to wealthy white tourists.
+After leaving the E Street Band in 1984, Van Zandt used his celebrity as a musician to raise awareness of apartheid in South Africa.
+The following year, he created with record producer Arthur Baker the music-industry activist group Artists United Against Apartheid as an action against the Sun City resort in South Africa, which catered to wealthy white tourists.
 The resort upheld racist apartheid policies, yet many famous entertainers chose to perform there.
-Artists that took part in the making of the album included Bruce Springsteen, Peter Gabriel, Miles Davis, Bob Dylan, Bono, and Lou Reed.
+Forty-nine recording artists including Springsteen, Peter Gabriel, Miles Davis, Bob Dylan, U2, Pete Townshend, Joey Ramone, Tom Petty, Afrika Bambaataa, Ringo Starr, and Run-DMC collaborated on a song called "Sun City", in which they pledged to never perform at the resort.
+The song was modestly successful, and played a part in the broad international effort to bring attention to apartheid, which the South African government later ended.
+He produced the award-winning documentary The Making of Sun City and oversaw the production of the book, Sun City by Artists United Against Apartheid, the Struggle for Freedom in South Africa: The Making of the Record, as well as the teaching guide.

 The Sun City project was originally meant to only be one song, but other musicians contributed their own pieces which transformed it into a full-length album.
 Sun City was one of the first musical collaborations among major recording stars to support a political cause rather than a social cause.
-The album raised over $1 million in support of anti-apartheid efforts.
+The album raised more than $1 million in support of anti-apartheid efforts.
 The primary goal of the album and foundation was to draw attention to South Africa's racist policy of apartheid and to support a cultural boycott of the country.

-Van Zandt was a part of the 1989 charity single, "Spirit of the Forest", dedicated to saving rain forests.
+Van Zandt was a part of the 1989 charity single, "Spirit of the Forest", dedicated to saving the rainforests.

 Later in his career, Van Zandt worked to raise awareness about the U.S. military interference in governments of Central America and other issues.